NethServer/docs/developer-manual/en/phone_home.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
 After setting up your own credentials, simply run (MySQL syntax): ::

+ CREATE DATABASE phonehome;
+ GRANT ALL ON phonehome.* TO user IDENTIFIED BY 'password';

  CREATE TABLE IF NOT EXISTS phone_home_tb ( uuid                  VARCHAR(40) PRIMARY KEY, release_tag           VARCHAR(10) NOT NULL,